-Make easy and cute glitter Grinch decorations with a few supplies from the dollar store.
+Make easy and cute glitter Grinch decorations DIY with a few supplies from the dollar store.

 “He’s a mean one… Mr. Grinch…” I loved watching How the Grinch Stole Christmas when I was a kid.
 Year after year, I would scour the TV guide to find out when it was on and then I’d wait by the big box for it to start.

-This post is part of Dollar Store Christmas challenge so make sure to check out all the other creative projects from amazing craft bloggers at the end of this post!.
-Make sure to also check out how to make personalized cookies for Santa plate with a dollar store plate.
+If you love Dollar Store crafts, make sure to also check out how to make personalized cookies for Santa plate with a dollar store plate.

 I really can’t get enough of these cute Grinch decorations.
 They are super easy to make.
 I have a Free hand-drawn SVG File and a video tutorial for you, so let’s get started!